sebastianlarisch/spryker-docs/docs/scos/dev/data-import/202005.0/data-import-categories/navigation-setup/file-details-navigation-node.csv.md

 | **valid_from** | Yes | Date |N/A |  Date from which the navigation node is valid.|
 | **valid_to** | Yes | Date |N/A |  Date to which the navigation node is valid.|
 *N/A: Not applicable.
 ** ANY_LOCALE_NAME: Locale date is dynamic in data importers.
-It means that ANY_LOCALE_NAME postifx can be changed, removed, and any number of columns with different locales can be added to the .csv files.
+It means that ANY_LOCALE_NAME postifx can be changed, removed, and any number of columns with different locales can be added to the CSV files.

 ## Dependencies